TanStack/query/docs/src/pages/guides/mutations.md

 ```

 ### Consecutive mutations
-For consecutive mutations, you may consider passing `onSuccess`, `onError` and `onSettled` to the `mutate` function instead of `useMutation`.
-Then, these callbacks will fire only _once_ after last mutation is fulfilled, and only if the component is still mounted.
-It might be useful for performance optimisation (ie. when invalidating queries after mutation).
-This is due to the fact that the mutation observer is removed and resubscribed every time when the `mutate` function is called.
+There is a slight difference in handling `onSuccess`, `onError` and `onSettled` callbacks when it comes to consecutive mutations.
+When passed to the `mutate` function, they will be fired up only _once_ and only if the component is still mounted.
+This is due to the fact that mutation observer is removed and resubscribed every time when the `mutate` function is called.
+On the contrary, `useMutation` handlers execute for each `mutate` call.

+> Be aware that most likely, `mutationFn` passed to `useMutation` is ansynchronous.
+In that case, the order in which mutations are fulfilled may differ from the order of `mutate` function calls.

 ```js
 useMutation(addTodo, {